Influenza vaccine: Universal flu vaccines

-A universal influenza vaccine that would not have to be designed and made for each flu season in each hemisphere would stabilize the supply, avoid error in predicting the season's variants, and protect against escape of the circulating strains by mutation.
+A universal influenza vaccine that would not have to be designed and made for each flu season in each hemisphere would stabilize the supply, avoid errors in predicting the season's variants, and protect against the escape of the circulating strains by mutation.
 Such a vaccine has been the subject of research for decades.

 One approach is to use broadly neutralizing antibodies that, unlike the annual seasonal vaccines used over the first decades of the 21st century that provoke the body to generate an immune response, instead provide a component of the immune response itself.
 The first neutralizing antibodies were identified in 1993, via experimentation.
 It was found that the flu neutralizing antibodies bound to the stalk of the Hemagglutinin protein.
 Antibodies that could bind to the head of those proteins were identified.
 The highly conserved M2 proton channel was proposed as a potential target for broadly neutralizing antibodies.

-The challenges for researchers are to identify single antibodies that could neutralize many subtypes of the virus, so that they could be useful in any season, and that target conserved domains that are resistant to antigenic drift.
+The challenges for researchers are to identify single antibodies that could neutralize many subtypes of the virus so that they could be useful in any season, and that target conserved domains that are resistant to antigenic drift.

-Another approach is to take the conserved domains identified from these projects, and to deliver groups of these antigens to provoke an immune response; various approaches with different antigens, presented different ways (as fusion proteins, mounted on virus-like particles, on non-pathogenic viruses, as DNA, and others), are under development.
+Another approach is to take the conserved domains identified from these projects, and to deliver groups of these antigens to provoke an immune response; various approaches with different antigens, presented in different ways (as fusion proteins, mounted on virus-like particles, on non-pathogenic viruses, as DNA, and others), are under development.

 Efforts have also been undertaken to develop universal vaccines that specifically activate a T-cell response, based on clinical data showing that people with a strong, early T-cell response have better outcomes when infected with influenza and because T-cells respond to conserved epitopes.
 The challenge for developers is that these epitopes are on internal protein domains that are only mildly immunogenic.

 Along with the rest of the vaccine field, people working on universal vaccines have experimented with vaccine adjuvants to improve the ability of their vaccines to create a sufficiently powerful and enduring immune response.